-How Much Money Should I Save?
+How Much Money Should I Put Aside?

 - Contribute a set amount each time you get paid.
 Most employers offer direct deposits that can be separated into more than one account.
 This option seems to be the most successful in helping people save, since the money is placed into your savings automatically.